Izumi-Sonoka/Astaraxia/README.md

 # Astaraxia
-*A flexible, source–binary hybrid Linux distribution for transparency, configurability, and reproducibility*
+*A flexible, source–binary hybrid Linux distribution for transparency, configurability, and reproducibility.*

+> **Warning:**
+> Astaraxia is currently an early-stage concept.
+> The distribution, package manager, recipes, and build system **do not exist in a usable form yet**.
+> Development will begin after the Linux From Scratch bootstrap is complete.

 ## Table of Contents
 - [Overview](#overview)